Flag of Milwaukee: First proposals

-Original city flag
+Initial designs

+In 1909, press accounts described "the municipal flag of Milwaukee" as being blue with a red circle and white "M", possibly related to the red-circle iconography of the city's "Milwaukee: a Bright Spot" advertising campaign of the early 1900s.

-In 1917, Alderman Frederick C. Bogk called for a city flag as part of an ambitious plan for Milwaukee's growth, along with expanding the harbor, investing in infrastructure, preserving residential districts, and annexing the innermost suburbs.
+This flag appears to have fallen out of favor shortly thereafter; in 1917, Alderman Frederick C. Bogk called for commissioning a city flag as part of an ambitious plan for Milwaukee's growth, along with expanding the harbor, investing in infrastructure, preserving residential districts, and annexing the innermost suburbs.
 The flag never came to fruition.

-In 1927, the Common Council adopted the city's first official city flag, a field of Alice blue with the city seal in golden orange in the center.
-The flag was given to the Milwaukee Police Department to be carried in parades, and quickly fell into disuse.
+In 1927, a group of citizens created their own flag, a field of Alice blue with the city seal in golden orange in the center.
+The flag was submitted to the Common Council, adopted, and given to the Milwaukee Police Department for its exclusive use in parades.
+A dark blue/light blue version was created for the Fire Department.
+Over time, the police and fire department flags fell into disuse, and neither was used to represent the city as a whole.

-The following year, the Hamburg America cruise line decided to christen its newest ship the MS Milwaukee.
-The company requested Milwaukee's city flag be brought to Germany for her launching ceremony.
+The following year, the Hamburg America cruise line decided to christen its newest ship the MS Milwaukee, and the company requested Milwaukee's city flag be brought to Germany for her launching ceremony.
 Rather than send the Alice blue flag introduced just the year before, the city considered a new flag design, incorporating alternating angled bars of green and blue emblazoned with a cream-colored "M" over a red circle.

+Milwaukee Centurama

+Efforts continued to introduce a new permanent city flag.
+In 1942, Alderman Fred P. Meyers introduced a new resolution in the Common Council proposing "a special city flag committee composed of aldermen and public-spirited citizens who, with the co-operation of the art commission and other art institutions would be commissioned to recommend a design to be ready for Milwaukee's one hundred [sic] birthday" on January 31, 1946.
+The anniversary came and went without any action from the council itself, although a flag was created for the city's "Centurama" anniversary celebration.
+It featured the Centurama logo, a Janus-like two-faced figure rising from the waters of Lake Michigan, with one face facing the left "saluting the past", and the other gazing right over an outstretched finger "challenging the future".
+The design, by local commercial artist Earl H. Martyn, was selected in a competition.
+Martyn won a first prize of $75.